Executive Policy #15

 Sexual misconduct is a form of sexual harassment and is prohibited by this policy.
 The definition of sexual misconduct in WAC 504-26-221 is used for purposes of this policy.
 Sexual misconduct includes sexual assault and other sexual violence.

-- For incidents on urban campuses, online campuses, or Extension facilities, report the incident to the designated Title IX Liaison for that area, who promptly reports the incident promptly to the Office for Equal Opportunity.
-The list of area Title IX Liaisons is available from the OEO website at:
+Anyone who has experienced conduct implicated by this policy, or any third party who witnesses or becomes aware of conduct implicated by this policy, should contact OEO or a Title IX Co-Coordinator.
+For incidents on regional campuses, Global Campus, or Extension facilities, the incident may be reported to the designated Title IX Liaison for that area, who reports the incident to OEO.
+The list of Title IX Co-Coordinators and Title IX Liaisons is available on the OEO website at:

-After an incident is reported, WSU takes appropriate steps to stop the discriminatory behavior, prevent its recurrence, and remedy its effects.
-These steps include a prompt, effective, and impartial investigation.
-(See "Investigation Procedures" below.)
+After an incident is reported to OEO, WSU takes appropriate steps to stop the discriminatory behavior, prevent its recurrence, and remedy its effects.
+These steps typically include a prompt, effective, and impartial investigation (see "Investigation Procedures" below).

-The Office for Equal Opportunity, generally within one working day of its receipt of a complaint, provides written materials to the complainant summarizing relevant policies, procedures, and available resources.
-Such materials include a contact person for questions or comments regarding this policy and the complaint procedures.
+Generally within one working day of receiving a complaint, OEO provides written materials to the complainant regarding WSU's policies, procedures, and available resources.
+These materials include the name of a contact person for questions or comments regarding this policy and OEO's complaint procedures.

-Anyone who believes they are a victim of any violation of this policy is encouraged to consult with a licensed health care provider, psychologist, or counselor (see "Resources" below).
-By law, such professionals are able to assist victims confidentially and are exempt from legal obligations to report incidents for investigation, with some exceptions (for example, child abuse, elder abuse, certain threats of harm).
+Anyone who has experienced conduct implicated by this policy may choose to consult with a licensed mental health care provider or health care provider (see "Resources" below).
+By law, such professionals are able to assist victims confidentially and are exempt from legal obligations to report incidents for investigation, with some exceptions (for example, child abuse, elder abuse, certain threats of harm) (see "WSU Employee Reporting Responsibilities" for a list of other offices that are able to provide a level of confidentiality).

 Incidents Involving Sexual Harassment or Sexual Misconduct

-All WSU employees who have information regarding an incident or situation involving sexual harassment or sexual misconduct are required to promptly report the incident to the Office for Equal Opportunity or to one of the designated Title IX Co-Coordinators.
-The list of area Title IX Co-Coordinators is available from the OEO website at:
+WSU employees who have information regarding an incident or situation involving sexual harassment or sexual misconduct are required to promptly report the information to OEO or to one of the designated Title IX Co-Coordinators or Title IX Liaisons.
+The list of area Title IX Co-Coordinators and Title IX Liaisons is available on the OEO website at:

-The only exceptions to this requirement are those employees who are statutorily barred from reporting (for example, mental health care and health care providers who are acting in their capacities as mental health care or health care providers).
+- Employees who are statutorily barred from reporting (for example, health care providers and mental health care providers acting in their capacities as health care and mental health care providers);

-WSU employees with supervisory responsibility must report all incidents of discrimination and harassment to the Office for Equal Opportunity, including incidents that do not involve sexual harassment or sexual misconduct.
-All other WSU employees are strongly encouraged to report incidents of discrimination and harassment that do not involve sexual harassment or sexual misconduct.
+WSU employees with supervisory responsibility must report all incidents of discrimination and discriminatory harassment to OEO, including incidents that do not involve sexual harassment or sexual misconduct.
+All other WSU employees are strongly encouraged to report such incidents.

 In some cases, WSU employees with supervisory responsibility must take immediate action to end offending conduct and protect the well-being of the complainant.
-Supervisors must take such interim measures in consultation with HRS and the WSU Division of the Attorney General's Office.
-(See also "Investigation Procedures - Interim Measures" below.)
+Supervisors must take such interim measures in consultation with OEO, HRS, and the WSU Division of the Attorney General's Office (see also "Investigation Procedures--Interim Measures" below).

 This policy prohibits retaliation.
 Retaliation includes any act that would dissuade a reasonable person from making or supporting a complaint, or participating in an investigation, under this policy.
-It includes any action or threat of action that could negatively affect another's employment, education, reputation, or other interest.
+It includes action or threat of action that could negatively affect another's employment, education, reputation, or other interest.
 Retaliation is a separate and distinct violation of this policy.
-Retaliatory acts should be reported immediately to the Office for Equal Opportunity and are handled promptly, effectively, and equitably.
+Retaliatory acts should be reported immediately to OEO and are handled promptly, effectively, and equitably.

-The Office for Equal Opportunity conducts prompt, fair, effective, and impartial investigations of incidents of alleged discrimination, sexual harassment, and sexual misconduct.
-For complete information regarding investigative procedures, consult the Office for Equal Opportunity's Procedural Guidelines for Responding to Allegations of Violation of the WSU Policy Prohibiting Discrimination and Sexual Harassment.
-To view the guidelines, select the Complaint Procedures link at:
+OEO conducts prompt, fair, effective, and impartial investigations of incidents of alleged discrimination,sexual harassment, and sexual misconduct.
+For complete information regarding investigative procedures, consult OEO's Procedural Guidelines for Responding to Allegations of Violation of the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct:

 Investigations under this policy are subject to the following: